allenai/dolma/README.md

 make setup
 ```

+and restart your shell.
 Finally, to begin development, install the repository in editable mode using maturin.

 ```shell
 make develop